Sequoia Troy, B.A., Clinical Intern

 I love spending time with friends and family, being outdoors, and exploring creative pursuits.
 I recharge by surrounding myself with the people I care about and staying socially connected.

-Sequoia currently has openings.
+Sequoia offers telehealth and limited in-person availability.
 To schedule an appointment with Sequoia Troy, please call the office at (425) 686-9509.
 You can also schedule with Sequoia by sending us a message: Contact